Holodome/csbench/readme.md

 `csbench` is cross-platform batteries included benchmarking tool.

-> Please note this project is still early in development, and usability may be an issue.
-Right now the best way to see what features work as intended is to look at examples.

 ## Introduction

 Benchmarking is too hard and time-consuming to be employed commonly during development.